Award Tickets 101: The Basics

 - You can use each program's frequent flyer miles to book tickets on any of their partner airlines.
 Almost every frequent flyer program has a set of partners, which you can use for earning and redeeming miles.
 For example, you can book United Airlines award tickets with United miles you earned from the United credit card, Air Canada miles you transferred from Amex, or miles from any of the other Star Alliance frequent flyer programs.

-- Every type of point and frequent flyer mile, even those from foreign airlines, is valuable.
+- Every type of point and frequent flyer mile, even those from foreign airlines, can be valuable.
 Since each type of frequent flyer miles can be used to book tickets on a number of different "partner" airlines, there are always multiple options for using your points.
 You can use miles from a program that you may never fly, such as Avianca, to book tickets on the airlines you want to fly, like United.
 As you start collecting frequent flyer points, don't forget that foreign-airline frequent flyer programs can be just as valuable, or even more valuable, than American's, Delta's, and United's.
+However, with the US and some foreign airlines shifting towards dynamic pricing, a lack of true saver-level award space makes it much harder to combine partners or pay for trips with partner miles.

 - However, there are some exceptions:

-- You can only use a partner program to book regular ("saver") award seats.
+- As mentioned, you can only use a partner program to book regular ("saver") award seats.
 You CAN'T use them to book "Anytime" awards (that require extra miles).
 For example, if American Airlines still has regular ("saver") priced awards to Hawaii, you can book them with British Airways miles.
-But, if they only offer more expensive AAnytime Awards, you can only book them with American Airlines' own miles.
+But if they only offer more expensive award rates, you can only book them with American Airlines' own miles.

 - Some airlines make some extra award space available to their own members.
 For example, United makes some extra award space available to United elites and people who have the United credit card.
 This award space won't show up when you search on partner websites, won't show up if you search on United without being signed-in, and can only be booked with United miles.